Probity Probity

 We will also appoint an independent Probity Auditor for all procurements valued above $5 million, or that are considered high risk.

 Auckland Transport is committed to investigating any irregularity reported on the conduct of any part of the organisation.

-We have a free service with a:
+It is open to reports from staff, contractors or the public.
 Any person may use the service if they become aware of serious actions by Auckland Transport employees or contractors, which:

 • they may consider to be unsafe or unlawful